WPDevelopers/disable-comments/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).
 This will be maiintained from August 19, 2020 - @asif2bd

+= [2.0.0] - 2020-11-27 =
+* Improved UI for Settings page
+* New feature: Manage Disable Comments settings with WP-CLI
+* New feature: Quick Setup Wizard
+* New feature: Disable Comments via REST-API
+* New feature: Disable Comments via XML-RPC

 = [1.11.0] - 2020-08-22 =
 * Introducing Delete Comment by Type - Contribution by garretthyder